 - Grants to eight synagogues in the New York metropolitan area to help them create more inclusive atmospheres and programming for people with disabilities.
 The grants supported increased wheelchair accessibility, sign language interpreters, specially designed interactive prayerbooks, assisted listening devices, adult bnei mitzvah coaching, and much more.

-To find help or learn more about our network’s programs and services for people with disabilities, please contact our J•1•1 Information and Referral Service at 877.852.6951 or , or consult our People With Disabilities 2012 Resource Directory (PDF).
+To find help or learn more about our network’s programs and services for people with disabilities, please contact our J•1•1 Information and Referral Service at 877.852.6951 or .

 Your donation does so much for so many.